atamshkai/termux-x11/README.md

 /system/bin/app_process / com.termux.x11.CmdEntryPoint :0
 ```

-### Another way to use Termux:x11 with chroot environment.Use this script after installing termux-sudo
+### Another way to use Termux:x11 with chroot environment.

+### Use this script after installing termux-sudo

 #### Sudo
 ```